Geodesics in the Deep Linear Network: Main Results

 where $M_1$ and $M_2$ are the symmetric matrices

 \end{theorem} We discover these equations via direct computation in Hamiltonian coordinates (Section \ref{sec:dln_general_case_proof}).
 Using Riemannian submersion, we are then able to derive explicit solutions to these equations for particular endpoints.
-As an important intermediate result, we characterize the straight lines in $\mathcal{M}$. \begin{lemma}[Characterization of Straight Lines on $\mathcal{M}$] Let $\mathbf{A} = \xi(\Lambda, Q_{N}, \ldots, Q_{0})$ and $\mathbf{B} = \xi(\tilde{\Lambda}, \tilde{Q}_N, \ldots, \tilde{Q}_0)$ be the endpoints of interest.
-Let Then, the line
+As an important intermediate result, we find a sufficient condition for straight lines in $\mathcal{M}$.